tillitis/tkey-ssh-agent/README.md

 `$GOBIN` directory.

 Note that installing with `go install` doesn't set the version like building with other methods does.
-See building below.
+See building the agent below.

-You will also have to install these manually:
+You will also have to install these manually if you use go install:

 - Manual page `system/tkey-ssh-agent.1`.
 - udev rules, see `system/60-tkey.rules` (Linux).